-- 80 % of people living in USA have deficiency in Magnesium mineral
+- 80 % of people living in USA experience dietary deficiency in Magnesium

 - Are you one of them?

-- Without Magnesium, muscles can't fully relax resulting in cramps & back ache, nerves malfunction, sleep seriously affected, depression / anxiety attacks and heart attack risk increases
+- Without Magnesium, muscles can't fully relax resulting in cramps & backache,s nerves malfunction, sleep is seriously affected, depression / anxiety attacks and heart attack risk increases

 - Australian soil has one of the lowest Magnesium content in the world

 - Check symptom list below to see if you are deficient

 - Magnesium may fix your nagging chronic problems

 - Ever had a physical or mental condition that your doctor seem clueless about?

 - He may blame stress and by default prescribe anti-depressant, steroids, painkiller or sedatives